Stephen Clarke, Ph.D., LCPC

 Stephen is inspired to bring the view and practice of mindfulness and loving-kindness into every area of our lives and society.
 Being more present, courageous, and gentle connects us to our values and allows for deeper and more meaningful change, connection, and relationships.

-Private Practice Make up - Stephen has been in private practice since 2009 working with adults and adolescents.
+Private Practice Make up - Stephen has been in private practice since 2009 working with adults, couples, and families.
 On average, a third of Stephen’s patients are psychologists, psychiatrists, counselors, and social workers.
-Another third are other professionals - lawyers, physicians, scientists, artists, professors, engineers, business and non-profit leaders.
+Another third are other professionals - lawyers, physicians, scientists, artists, educators, engineers, business and non-profit leaders.
 And the final third are students, stay-at-home parents, retirees, and generally people establishing themselves or going through transitions.
-Working with individuals, couples, and families, his psychotherapy practice specializes in Buddhist Psychology, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Attachment & Family Systems, Mindfulness Based Cognitive Behavioral Therapy, Non-Violent Communication, and Focusing.
+Working with individuals, couples, and families, his psychotherapy practice specializes in Buddhist Psychology, Attachment & Family Systems, Self-Compassion & Compassion Focused Therapy, Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Mindfulness Based Cognitive Behavioral Therapy, Non-Violent Communication, and Focusing.